-For those who are planning to come to Korea or curious about the process of entering Korea during the COVID-19 outbreak, you are in the right place.
-It is currently mandatory for all incoming Korean and foreign nationals to complete 14-day quarantine upon entry to Korea.
-Check out what to expect and prepare before coming to Korea!
+For those who are planning to come to Korea or are curious about the process of entering Korea during the COVID-19 outbreak, you are in the right place.
+Korea has recently lifted all mandatory quarantine processes for inbound travelers who have completed vaccinations with some exceptions starting from April 1, 2022.
+Moreover, the requirement for inbound travelers to submit pre-entry inspections (PCRs, RATs) and negative confirmations will be suspended starting from September 3, 2022.
+Check out what to expect and prepare for before coming to Korea!

-- Please note that the following information can be different or changed in each country.
-Check with your country’s embassy for more accurate information in advance.
+**Please note that the following information can be different in each country and can be modified by the Korean Ministry of Health.
+Check with your country’s embassy for more accurate information in advance.**

 Procedures of Quarantine in Korea